Jefferson13t/Graph-Coloring-Strategies/README.md

 Each strategy is implemented as a separate class in the classes/ directory that inherits from the abstract ColoringStrategy class, allowing for easy extension and modification.

+## Benchmarking Class

+The ColoringStrategiesBenchmark class is responsible for evaluating the performance of the implemented graph coloring strategies.
+It runs each strategy multiple times, measures the execution time, and plots the results to visualize how quickly each strategy finds solutions.

+### Key Features:
+* **Execution Time Measurement:**
+Each strategy is applied to a given graph instance with a set of colors, and the time taken to compute a solution is recorded.

+* **Multiple Runs:**
+Strategies can be evaluated over multiple iterations to analyze variability and performance consistency.

+* **Visualization:**
+The class generates plots showing the percentage of solutions found over time, allowing for a clear comparison between strategies.
+The plots are saved as images for reference.

 ## Results

 ### Instance Graph